 We offer the OARS Travel Protection Plan to help protect you, your travel investment and your belongings before and during your trip.
 Travel Protection can reimburse you for non-refundable payments if you should have to cancel your trip for a covered reason such as your illness or the illness of an immediate family member.
 For complete details go online to: https://www.oars.com/tpp

 Please note, we require all participants have a minimum of emergency medical evacuation coverage to participate.
 This coverage can be purchased as a stand-alone policy, or is typically included in a travel protection plan.
 If you don’t have proof of coverage at the start of the trip, you cannot take part in the expedition.
 For a basic policy that includes coverage for emergency medical and evacuation situations, visit www.oars.com/tmp

-Everyone is required to sign a standard liability release form before the trip, acknowledging awareness that there are inherent risks associated with the Due to the nature of the activities, a condition of your participation is that you will sign this form and return it to our office before the trip begins.
-Anyone who refuses to sign the form will not be allowed to participate, and consistent with O.A.R.S.
-International, Inc. cancellation policy, there will be no refund of the trip fees at that time.
+Everyone is required to sign a standard liability release form before the trip, acknowledging awareness that there are inherent risks associated with the trip.
+Due to the nature of the activities, a condition of your participation is that you will sign this form and return it to our office before the trip begins.
+Anyone who refuses to sign the form will not be allowed to participate, and consistent with OARS.
+International cancellation policy, there will be no refund of the trip fees at that time.

 Responsibility – An Important Notice